vjack-daniels/NextGen/README.txt

-Our project was created using React.js
+Our project was created using React

 The presentation we prepared to demo our project and present our idea, can be found here: